Blog

 What is the main benefit of a "self-centering" vise in 5-axis machining?

 The primary benefit is guaranteed precision.
 The vise automatically centers the workpiece on the machine's point of rotation, regardless of the part's size.
-This is critical for 5-axis operations where the part is rotated, ensuring features machined on different sides are perfectly aligned.
+This is critical for 5-axis operations where the part is rotated, maintaining features machined on different sides are perfectly aligned.
 It eliminates the need for manual centering, drastically cutting setup time.

 How do quick-change jaws handle different part sizes without losing precision?